Lipiny (Świętochłowice): History

-In the early 20th century, several ethnic Polish organizations were founded in Lipiny, together with Polish choir and a bookstore.
+In the early 20th century, several Polish organizations were founded in Lipiny, together with Polish choir, a branch of the Polish Sokół movement, and a bookstore.
+German harassment made it impossible to rent premises for Sokół and led to the dismissal of several members from their jobs, so meetings were held in private apartments and Sokół premises in nearby Chorzów and Katowice.
 Polish residents of the settlement actively participated in the Silesian Uprisings.
 In the 1921 Upper Silesian Plebiscite, 56.4% of residents of Lipiny voted for Poland, and as a result, the settlement was annexed into the Second Polish Republic.
 In 1924, a monument dedicated to the Silesian Uprisings was unveiled in Lipiny.
 In the interbellum period Lipiny was regarded as one of the most advanced and developed among Polish communes, but also one of the most polluted in Europe.
-It was also home to a soccer team Naprzód Lipiny.
+It was also home to a football team Naprzód Lipiny.